collaide/repository-manager/README.md

 Like the repository authorisations, you can get the share authorisations with : `group1.get_share_authorisations(share)`.

+## TODO

+- Can dowload a file or a folder (auto zip the folder)
+- Snapshot the file if possible
+- Flexible configuration of authorised extensions
+- Versioning
+- ...

 ## License

 This project rocks and uses MIT-LICENSE.